ttew-bu/Song-Analytics-Models/SpotIpy_Models/All Data/Starter Kaggle Dataset/README.txt

-PLEASE NOTE THAT THIS README AND THE ORIGINAL CSVs HERE ARE COURTESY OF THE SPOTIFY HIT PREDICTOR DATASET ON KAGGLE (https://www.kaggle.com/theoverman/the-spotify-hit-predictor-dataset)

 Context:

 	This is a dataset consisting of features for tracks fetched using Spotify's Web API.
 The tracks are labeled '1' or '0' ('Hit' or 'Flop') depending on some criterias of the author.